 Each year the Big Game Battle Committee will choose a foundation to support with the input from each boat captain and crews.

-This year the Big Game Battle will support The Dana-Farber Cancer Institute through The Jimmy Fund in memory of Donald J. O’Neill.
+Last year in 2017 we supported the Dana Farber Leukemia Research and patient Care raising $200,000, in memory of Donald J. O’Neill.
 Since its founding in 1947, The Dana-Farber Cancer Institute has been a world leader in cancer research and treatment, renowned for its equal commitment to cutting-edge science and compassionate clinical care.
 This 50-50 balance is unique among cancer centers, and the catalyst for our “bench to bedside” approach, where researchers and physicians work hand in hand to leverage the latest scientific breakthroughs to benefit the patient.
 This approach is epitomized by Dan-Farber’s Leukemia program, where leading experts are working tirelessly to deepen our understanding of the molecular and genetic components of all types of leukemia and rapidly translate laboratory findings into clinical applications for patients through a number of methods including clinical trials.
 The entire O’Neill Family is grateful for Dana-Farber and the Big Game Battle Tournament Committee for choosing to support a cause close to our hearts.
 To learn more, please visit their website at http://www.dana-farber.org/.
 To donate online please click the following link: http://www.myjimmyfundevent.org/2017/biggamebattle

-Last year the Big Game Battle supported Juvenile Diabetes (JDRF) raising $345,000 headed by John Lashar and crew aboard “Lillylulu”.
+2016 saw the Big Game Battle supporting the Juvenile Diabetes (JDRF), raising $345,000 headed by John Lashar and crew aboard “Lillylulu”.
 JDRF is the leading global organization funding T1D research.
 Millions of people around the world live with T1D, a life threatening autoimmune disease that strikes both children and adults.
 There is no way to prevent it and at the present, no cure.
 JDRF works every day to change this by amassing grass roots support, deep scientific knowledge and academic partnerships to fund research.
 JDRF drives research that transforms the lives of people with T1D.
 The Lashar family and TEAM LILLYLULU want to make our stamp on finding a cure, thus our backing of JDRF is “ALL IN”.
 To learn more, please visit their website at http://www.jdrf.org/

 In 2015, we supported the National Multiple Sclerosis Society (NMSS) raising $68,000 to supporting research for a cure.
 MS is a chronic disease of the central nervous system and is currently not curable but there are treatments showing positive results to slow the progression down.
 This autoimmune disease attacks your body’s own immune system targeting cells in your brain and spinal cord.
 The National MS Society mobilizes people and resources to drive research for a cure and to address the challenges of everyone affected by MS. Brandon is a board member of the New England Chapter that serves 21,000 individuals and families whose lives are affected by Multiple Sclerosis and will share his story with us.
 To learn more, please go to their website at www.nationalmssociety.org.